MarnenCaes/HexaToGrayscale/README.md

 # HexaToGrayscale
-(Console)This generate a random array of decimal number (which correspond to pixel RGB color value), convert it into hexadecimal value and give its grayscale value.
+(Console)Generate an array of decimal number (which are pixel RGB color value), convert it into hexadecimal value and give its grayscale value.